Remember to cite LawCareers.Net on your application form if you apply to Fladgate LLP.

 Fladgate LLP is an innovative, progressive and thriving law firm which prides itself on its friendly and professional working environment.
 We are based in modern, attractive offices in London's Covent Garden.

 We provide a wide range of legal services to a portfolio of prestigious clients in the UK and overseas, including multinationals, major institutions and listed companies, clearing banks, lenders and entrepreneurs.
 Our lawyers have experience in most major areas of practice and we combine an accessible and responsive style of service with first-class technical skills and in-depth expertise.

 We have a strong international dimension based on multilingual and multi-qualified lawyers working in London and complemented by access to an extensive network of overseas lawyers.
-We operate international 'desks' which serve continental Europe (with an emphasis on the Germanic countries), India, Israel, South Africa, Russia, the US and the Middle East.
-The firm’s principal departments comprise corporate (which includes tax, private capital, restructuring, employment, IP, sports and technology), litigation (including matrimonial) and real estate (which includes planning, funds & finance, construction and real estate litigation).
+We operate international 'desks' which serve continental Europe (with an emphasis on the Germanic countries), India, Israel, South Africa, the US and the Middle East.
+The firm’s principal departments comprise corporate (which includes tax, private capital, restructuring, employment, IP, sports and technology), dispute resolution (including matrimonial) and real estate (which includes planning, funds and finance, construction and real estate litigation).
 These are supported by specialist cross-departmental teams that provide co-ordinated advice on a range of issues.